Author: Jamie Lewis – PGA Teaching Professional

 Handicap Range

-Best for a 15-20 handicap in my opinion.
-Realistically, anyone can use this driver, however, more experienced or skilled players will likely appreciate more adjustability with the hosel and weights in the head.
+In my opinion, this driver is best suited for golfers with a 15-20 handicap.
+While anyone can use it, more experienced players will likely appreciate its adjustability with the hosel and weights in the head.

 Technical Review

-Despite the lower price tag, you’ll still get a high-speed titanium alloy face that is designed to optimize speed and reduce overall club head weight.
+Despite the lower price tag, you will still receive a high-speed titanium alloy face designed to optimize speed and reduce overall club head weight.

 The top of the club features a hybrid crown construction that utilizes titanium at the heel and toe of the club with a carbon-fiber hitting zone.
 This promotes stability through the impact zone by keeping the head weight pushed out to the ends.

-You won’t see the aluminum vapor treatment that the 0811 receives, but internally the 0211 driver retains the same honeycomb TPE (polymer) insert to act as a vibration and sound dampener.
+The 0211 driver retains the same honeycomb TPE (polymer) insert to act as a vibration and sound dampener.
 This insert sits up against the rear weight port to help optimize the center of gravity for higher launch conditions.
+Although not visible, the 0811 undergoes an aluminum vapor treatment to achieve similar performance enhancements.

 PXG 0211 Driver Shaft Options

-PXG is known for its customization options when building clubs, and there’s no shortage of shafts here.
-When designing your driver, you can choose from 5 different shaft flex options (Ladies, Senior, Regular, Stiff, and Extra Stiff).
+PXG is known for its customization options when building clubs; furthermore, there’s no shortage of shafts here.
+When designing your driver, you can choose from 5 different shaft flex options: specifically, Ladies, Senior, Regular, Stiff, and Extra Stiff.

-Important to note, the PXG 0211 driver plays at a standard shaft length of 45” – slightly shorter than its competitors.
-This promotes extra control to find the fairway, but could require a slight adjustment for players used to the extra half inch that is becoming more common.
+The PXG 0211 driver uses a standard shaft length of 45”, which is slightly shorter than its competitors.
+Consequently, this provides extra control for finding the fairway; however, it may require an adjustment for players who are accustomed to the increasingly common extra half-inch.

 Performance